TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/badges/guide.md

 Elite fitting or better
 AND
-Skills listed in the Elite Skills tab of the Skills page
+Skills listed in the Elite Skills tab of the Skills page.

 ![](shame.png)